Columbus Ohio hoods

 Columbus Ohio gangs, mainly of Bloods and Crips, have been in the city for multiple generations.
 Like most cities, each era may differ from the other, but most of the Columbus Ohio hoods are still around with exception to gentrification slowly taken over certain inner city neighborhoods.
 Scroll through the map and view history and info about certain sections of the city of Columbus, Ohio.

 Columbus Ohio Gangs Map Key: Red = Bloods | Blue = Crips | Black = Unknown

-The South Side is mainly centered around Livingston and Whittier, as well along Lockbourne Road, all sitting east of Parsons Ave.
+The South Side is mainly centered around the streets of Livingston and Whittier, as well along Lockbourne Road, all sitting east of Parsons Ave.
 The South Side originated from the East Side as the construction of I-71 and the demolishing of sections of the black community forced many to relocate to the South Side during 1950s and 1960s.

 The South Side would become one of the most reputable sections of Ohio.
 Home to one of the first Columbus Ohio gangs, Bloods on 22nd Street, along with other well known hoods like Fairwood N Livingston, Lincoln Park, Southfield, and more.
 With the South Side being close to downtown and neighboring affluent areas like German Village, gentrification has moved into specific sections, like Southern Orchards, while many housing complexes have been demolished or closed down.

 The most diverse section of the city is the West Side, mixed with blacks, whites, Hispanics, and immigrants.
 The West Side is mostly a working class neighborhood, there are no real hoods of the West Side other than the apartment complexes of South Park and the blocks of the Hilltop.